Running and quitting Renode¶

 This is normally done using nested .resc scripts which help encapsulate some of the repeatable elements in this activity (normally, the user will want to create the same platform over and over again in between runs, or even script the execution entirely).

-When the emulation is created and all the necessary elements (including e.g. binaries to be executed) loaded, the emulation itself can be started - to do this, use the
+When the emulation is created and all the necessary elements (including e.g. binaries to be executed) are loaded, the emulation itself can be started - to do this, use the

 start command in the Monitor.

-At this point, you will be able to see lots of information about the operation of the emulated environment in the log window, extract additional information and manipulate the running emulation using the Monitor (or plugins such as Wireshark) - as well as interact with the external interfaces of the emulated machines like UARTs or Ethernet controllers.
+At this point, you will be able to see lots of information about the operation of the emulated environment in the logger window, extract additional information and manipulate the running emulation using the Monitor (or plugins such as Wireshark) - as well as interact with the external interfaces of the emulated machines like UARTs or Ethernet controllers.

 For some typical commands useful in creating and manipulating machines from the Monitor, you can refer to the Working with machines section.